 Tips for the Recipe

-- Do not use canned corn in the recipe as it tens to be too soft in texture.
+Do not use canned corn in the recipe as it tends to be too soft in texture.

 - 1 -9-ounce package Yellow Saffron rice Cooked per package instructions